PrinsFrank/PrinsFrank.nl/_posts/2024-05-07-Kryptos-cypher-does-RQ-mean-e-for-k4.md

 ## k4: the unsolved cypher

 As k4 has been unsolved for so long, there have been four sets of clues given by Sanborn.
-In the matrix below I've put the characeters for k4, with below the decyphered characters.
-Below that I've put the shortest distance between the two, and if the letter is ahead or behind the decyphered letter.
+In the matrix below I've put the characeters for k4, with below the deciphered characters.
+Below that I've put the shortest distance between the two, and if the letter is ahead or behind the deciphered letter.

 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   | O | B | K | R |
 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |